qgis/QGIS-Planet-Website/content/posts/parallel-execution-of-qgis-algorithms.md

 tags: ["reports"]
 ---

-This is just an example of the advantage provided by the multithreading on the Toolbox.
-As each algorithm is running in a separate thread, this allows us to run more than one algorithm at the same time. &#160; I&#8217;m polishing the implementation and trying to find some major problems in the current implementation.
-It has &#8230; <a class="more-link" href="https://qgisgsoc2015.wordpress.com/2015/08/19/parallel-execution-of-qgis-algorithms/">Continue reading <span class="screen-reader-text">Parallel execution of QGIS&#160;algorithms</span></a>
+<p align="justify">This is just an example of the advantage provided by the multithreading on the Toolbox.
+As each algorithm is running in a separate thread, this allows us to run more than one algorithm at the same time.</p>
+<div class="jetpack-video-wrapper"></div>
+<p>&nbsp;</p>
+<p align="justify">I&#8217;m polishing the implementation and trying to find some major problems in the current implementation.
+It has some minor bugs that can be easily solved by adding a parameter to the  cancel signal (e.g. when you have two algorithms running and try to cancel one of them, the signal emitted will cancel two algorithms instead of just one)</p>